You may alter anything you like, or create your own letter without these aids,

 - Our bedrock aquifers are sensitive to drought and vulnerable to contaminants.
 Mining Watch Canada estimates that, if put in operation, the mine could generate “up to 5 million tons of potentially acid generating mine waste.”
 This waste would need to be contained indefinitely.
 Even exploratory drilling could release sulphur into wells.
 The contaminants introduced into ground water would pollute nearby lakes, streams, and springs and could travel as far as Lake Ontario.

 - My opposition to the development of a mine is not just about vacation time at cottage.
-It is about preserving a unique environment for my children, grandchildren, and generations to come, and for those who make the Limerick area their home.
+It is about preserving a unique environment for my children, grandchildren, and generations to come, and for those who make our area their home.
 The environment can’t be restored to it’s natural habitat, even with early exploration activities.

 ecosystems.
 They are a natural purification system for groundwater and provide vital habitat for an immense range of plants, insects, fish, amphibians, turtles, reptiles, mammals, and birds.
 Wetlands help to recharge underground aquifers, provide a buffer against flooding, and protect against wildfires.